JosVermoesen/cdd-ng/README.md

 ![CDD](img/cdd.png)

 You can use directly on [demo site](https://cdd.vsoft.be) Your data is stored as json files inside the localStorage of the browser you are using.
-With jsZip you can zip and transfert your data to other browsers and/or other computers
+With jsZip you can backup as zip file and/or transfert your data to other browsers and/or other computers

 ## Development Tools used for this app on march 2023